 Note: If any of the jars did not seal you can reprocess them using new flat lids, or refrigerate for immediate use.
 Never eat any food with a broken seal or you suspect is spoiled.

 I hope you will try your hand at canning.
 After putting up a few batches of homemade jam you will feel like an old pro!

-A word of caution: Most manufacturers do not recommend canning on a ceramic stove top because the heat is not constant.
+A word of caution: Most manufacturers do not recommend canning on a ceramic stove top because the glass may crack.
+I do not recommend it because the heat is not constant.
 My solution to this dilemma was to buy an electric turkey fryer.
 I purchased the Cajun Injector which is digital so I can easily adjust the temperature for cold or hot packed foods, accordingly.
 It came with a large, handled basket and has a drain spout for convenience.
 I use it on my kitchen island, and it works perfectly for canning (it can also be used for seafood boils and deep frying turkeys, of course)!